 Adapted from: Receta de Quesada Casera Fácil

-- 200 grams (a little under 8 ounces) of ricotta cheese
+- 200 grams (a little under 8 ounces) of ricotta cheese (or similar)

 - 2 eggs